hiveot/hiveot.github.io/index.md

 ## Overview

-HiveOT improves security in WoT by not allowing Things to expose a network server, except when its purpose is to be a server.
+HiveOT provides a secure solution of the WoT standard by not allowing Things to expose a network server, except when its purpose is to be a server.
 It aims to be WoT compliant except where this objective would be compromised.

 It is the intent that 'HiveOT' compliancy will become a must have for the security minded consumer when purchasing IoT devices.